SFU-CMPT-201/lecture-notes/05-memory-management.md

 ## Overview

 * A memory allocator manages the heap.
-As a program requests memory allocation, it marks a region inside the heap as "allocated" and returns the pointer to the beginning of that region to the program.
+As a program requests memory allocation, it returns a pointer to an unused (or *free*) region inside the heap.
 * In order to do that, the memory allocator needs to keep track of which part of the heap is not used.
 * During execution, a program requests heap allocation and frees allocated regions.
 Thus, the heap